hashicorp/terraform-provider-google/website/docs/r/google_folder.html.markdown

 A folder can contain projects, other folders, or a combination of both.
 You can use folders to group projects under an organization in a hierarchy.
 For example, your organization might contain multiple departments, each with its own set of Cloud Platform resources.
 Folders allows you to group these resources on a per-department basis.
 Folders are used to group resources that share common IAM policies.

-Folders created lives inside an Organization.
+Folders created live inside an Organization.
 See the [Organization documentation](https://cloud.google.com/resource-manager/docs/quickstarts) for more details.

 The service account used to run Terraform when creating a `google_folder` resource must have `roles/resourcemanager.folderCreator`.
 See the